OmkarChitragar/M1_GkQuiz_-Utility-/1_Requirements/README.md

   4. Displays result upon completion of the quiz.

-  5. Provids user with exit option to exit the quiz.
+  5. Provids user with end option to end the quiz.

+  6. Provids user with restart option to restart the quiz.

 ## SWOT
 ![Screenshot (187)](https://user-images.githubusercontent.com/42509490/153286605-2b3fae1f-2164-4568-a48f-b2b75c0bda07.png)